 Just how small are these cabins?

 It can vary from something as compact as a tiny home, which can be range from 100 to 400 square feet or less, to a not-so-tiny cabin that is 1100-1600 square feet, or even up to 2,000, according to some.
-Ultimately, a small cabin is smaller than the average 2500 square-foot home.
+Ultimately, they are smaller cabins than the average 2,500 square-foot home.
 The exact footprint is up to you.

 Within all of this are many different types of small cabin styles for ease of customization.
 Don’t feel limited by starting with small cabin plans because there are plenty of ways to expand and add on more space to create your perfect cabin.
 In fact, beginning with a small and cozy cabin can be a great jumping-off point for new cabin owners who want to gain experience then expand the floor plan beyond the basics and make this a dream getaway.
-Keep your small cabin plans flexible and you can potentially include a spacious great room, additional bedrooms, and bathrooms or totally change up your cabin design.
+Keep your small cabin plans flexible and you can potentially include a spacious great room, screened porch, more than one bedroom or bathroom, or totally change up your perfect cabin design.

-Additionally, making use of your exterior livable space by incorporating a wraparound porch, a fire pit, or guest house on the property can maximize space and make it more enjoyable regardless of modifications.
+Additionally, making use of your exterior livable space by incorporating a wraparound porch, a fire pit, or guest house on the property can maximize space and make it more enjoyable regardless of modifications to your house plan.